pramonettivega/getting_started_ndp/README.md

 - RAM: 16GB
 - GPU type: NVIDIA-GeForce-GTX-1080-Ti

-Secondly, we have the choice to mount a shared memory folder for the case of applications using pytorch.
+Secondly, we have the choice to mount a shared memory folder into our pod for the case of applications using pytorch.
 As this sample project does not use the pytorch library, we can omit the checkbox.

 The next component we must select is an appropiate [Docker Image](https://docs.docker.com/get-started/overview/) for the project we are working on.
 This will allow our server to load all libraries and dependencies that we need to work on our project.
 As our project relies on the TensorFlow library, we are going to use the *CUDA* image, so make sure to have it selected.

 The final component of our resources allocation refers to the selection of the processor architecture.
 In this case, given the use of CUDA in our project, we must select an amd64 architecture.

 Once we make sure all the fields have the right selection, we can start our server.
+Behind the scenes, the cluster orchestrates the creation of a pod, a  which operates on the allocated hardware resources.
+The pod encapsulates the applications contained in the provisioned images, leveraging the specified hardware for efficient processing.
+Additionally, the cluster associates a persistent volume (PV) with the pod, ensuring that your work is seamlessly stored and persists across various sessions.
+This integration of resources and storage mechanisms optimizes the execution and longevity of your computing environment within the cluster.

 Once our server starts running, we will be redirected to JupyterLab, with our persisted workspace, which includes the folder with our project:

 <img src="https://github.com/pramonettivega/images/blob/main/Screenshot%202024-01-11%20203016.png?raw=true">

 **Performing our jobs and obtaining our outputs**

+Once we get inside the JupyterLab environment, we can either interact.

+For this sample, we are taking

 ## Acknowledgement